AttackPattern/ap-react-starter/README.md

   * a `deployment.cmd` file in the root.
 This tells azure what to do after a deployment request happens (like say a checkin to github).
 This file is generated using the `azure-cli` npm package but I just stole mine from a different example repo.
 The only line that's added is the one that runs webpack after the npm install.
   * for Debuging ONLY the `IISNode.yml` file.  you will either want to delete this on your production branch or set both values to false for prod.
 Having this enabled sends your console output (for the server side calls) to the Log Stream in the azure portal.

-The only other thing worth mentioning that caused a ton of headaches is pathing in azure.  for import/require statements webpack bundles all of the js together so there is no issues, but for things like file pathing in express you need to remember that windows and linux consoles use different slashes.  take a look at `server/app.js` line 30-32.  you need to use path.join to ensure the paths that come out are properly formatted for the platform node is running on or risk file not found problems  (use the IISNode.yml to debug).  since I have the root jsx file in the `app` folder, and process.cwd() returns different paths on dev/linux versus windows I am checking the environment and setting the view path differently.
+The only other thing worth mentioning that caused a ton of headaches is pathing in azure.
+For import/require statements webpack bundles all of the js together so there is no issues, but for things like file pathing in express you need to remember that windows and linux consoles use different slashes.
+Take a look at `server/app.js` line 30-32.
+You need to use path.join to ensure the paths that come out are properly formatted for the platform node is running on or risk file not found problems (use the IISNode.yml to debug).
+Since I have the root jsx file in the `app` folder, and process.cwd() returns different paths on dev/linux versus windows I am checking the environment and setting the view path differently.

-To deploy to azure login to portal.azure.com and first create an app service
+To deploy to azure login to portal.azure.com and first create an app service:
-* click `App Services`
+* Click `App Services`
-* click `+ Add` in the top nav bar
+* Click `+ Add` in the top nav bar
-* select `Web App`
+* Select `Web App`
-* click `Create` in the right Pane.
+* Click `Create` in the right Pane.
-* create the stack as you want it.
+* Create the stack as you want it.

 After that's created, click into the created app service from the dashboard or under `App Services`.
   * Select `Deployment Options` under App Deploy in the long list of options.